 After eating something small, follow with a meal.
 This will help you recover faster.

-Within 2 hours after is most important to put back the fluids you lost.
-The mix of chocolate and milk gives you the antioxidants to help recovery.
+Best time to hydrate after playing: Within 2 hours after is most important to put back the fluids you lost…

 Eat like a pro with Anti-Inflammatory Foods